 or a PCAN usb adapter by Peak is needed to connect to the hardware.

-Test cases are run in quasi real-time (pc real-time).
+Test cases are run in quasi real-time (PC real-time).
 Signals in TPT are mapped to CAN/LIN messages and are transmitted to the control unit via the corresponding hardware connection.
 The configuration of the messages are done by using appropriate DBC or LDF files.
 The test is executed on the TPT-FUSION platform.
-It is possible to run co-simulations with other so-called FUSION nodes and rest-bus simulations.
+It is possible to run restbus simulations and also co-simulations with other so-called FUSION nodes.

 Integration with ETAS INCA